industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 Configure starting from the left side "Bus Adaptor" to the right the "Cloud Connector Clients" Adapt the IP addresses to your system.

-To deploy the configuration, initially click on your route and connect your topics from the bus adaptor with your cloud topics
+To save the configuration, initially click on your route and connect your topics from the bus adaptor with your cloud topics

 Then click on deploy.